California Dream

 Overnight, California gained the international reputation as "The Golden State".
 In 1968, this became California's official nickname.

 Migrants

 Generations of immigrants have been attracted by the California Dream.
 Farmers, oil drillers, filmmakers, aerospace corporations and tech entrepreneurs have each had economic booms in California after the Gold Rush had ended.

 Part of the "California Dream" was "that every family could have its own private home."

 As historian Kevin Starr has pointed out, for many if not most migrants to the "Golden State", reality did not reflect the ideals of the California Dream.
 The Okies of the 1930s migrated to California to escape the ecological devastation of the Dust Bowl, and despite their California Dream, were faced with poverty, even on the West Coast, according to Walter Stein.
 Claudia Jurmain, in her 1986 book, "California: a place, a people, a dream", claims that the California Dream was a "a love affair with an idea, a marriage to a myth."

+Other immigrants attest to feeling helpless as most are not allowed to have a job due to not having papers.